What Is DeFi and How Does Decentralized Finance Work?

-What is DeFi?
-DeFi (decentralized finance) is a blockchain-based financial system that operates without banks, brokers, or intermediaries.
+Quick Answer: DeFi (decentralized finance) is a blockchain-based financial system that operates without banks, brokers, or intermediaries.
 Using smart contracts on networks like Ethereum, DeFi lets anyone with an internet connection access lending, borrowing, trading, and yield-earning opportunities.
 Key protocols include Uniswap (trading), Aave (lending), and MakerDAO (stablecoins).
+Total value locked in DeFi exceeds $100 billion.

 Key Takeaways